ditrit/badaas/tools/badctl/README.md

 badctl help [command]
 ```

-### gen
+### gen docker

-gen is the command you can use to generate the files and configurations necessary for your project to use BadAss in a simple way.
+gen docker is the command you can use to generate the files and configurations necessary for your project to use BadAss in a simple way.

 Depending of the `db_provider` chosen `gen` will generate the docker and configuration files needed to run the application in the `badaas/docker/db` and `badaas/config` folders respectively.
 It will also generate docker files to run a http api in `badaas/docker/api`.